 This year, due to the high number of requests we have received from guests who only have a short time on Skye, we decided to offer Waterside Cottage and our new addition, Waterside Cabin, for short stays of a minimum of two nights, all year round.
 Now you can still enjoy all the benefits of self catering accommodation, without needing to book a full week.
 We hope that everyone who stays at Waterside takes away happy memories with them and to that end we always try our best to accommodate any special requests and we always listen to feedback and to suggestions for improvement.

 So, what else do you need to know?

 Well the cottage, which was built in 1857, sits on Broadford Bay, one of the best birdwatching areas in the island.
 It has lots of character and its layout means it is as welcoming for 2 people as it is for 8.
 In the words of one guest ‘the house just wraps itself around you’.
 We also think it’s in a great location, close to all amenities, central to visit the whole of Skye and Lochalsh yet when the tide is out you just need to head down the garden to discover wonderful birdlife, rockpools, beaches, and islands which you’ll usually have to yourself.
 At high tide the water comes within a few feet of the garden’s edge – ideal for launching that canoe.
 It’s a great area for kids and adults alike – wellie boots advised for splashing around on the shore – and if you have dogs a perfect place to let them run.
 If you’re lucky you may discover a fossil or two for which this part of the coast is renowned.

-Visit in autumn and winter and you’ll find the multifuel stove made up ready for your arrival and dressing gowns and hot water bottles in the bedrooms to keep you extra toasty.
+Visit in autumn and winter and you’ll find the multifuel stove in the cottage made up ready for your arrival and hot water bottles in the bedrooms to keep you extra toasty.

 David, Fiona and Ben the dog.